How to Export a Dog From Australia

 Export dog from Australia

-Schnitzel in his Jetpets crate, ready for his final vet inspection and export permit appointment
+Schnitzel in his Jetpets crate, ready for his final vet inspection and pre-export appointment

-There are multiple Live Animal offices where these appointments can be scheduled scattered around Australia, generally part of the Department of Agriculture, Water and the Environment.
+There are multiple Live Animal offices where these appointments can be scheduled scattered around Australia, generally part of the Department of Agriculture, Fisheries and Forestry.
 There is at least one located in each state except for Tasmania, plus two additional offices in Cairns and Townsville.

 Note that the offices are only open Monday to Friday, excluding public holidays – take this into account when selecting your pet’s export date.